MikeTheReader/advent-of-code-2019/src/Day-14/README.md

 That way, we're able to quickly index based on the output and work backwards.
 (Updated to inclue output quantity.)

 Started by trying with a regular expression, but got tied up in the variable number of inputs and went back to splitting the string up to parse.

+Now that we have the reaction parsed the goal would be to go through and determine how many ORE to make one FUEL.

+Once we've parsed everything and put it into a keyed object, we'll easily be able to get FUEL and figure out what we need to make it.
+For each thing we need to make it, figure out what we need to make that, stepping back in order until we find ORE.
+Keep the running total.